bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/extending-the-plugin/customization-guide.md

 $height = $product->get_property( 'height' );
 ```

-You can retrieve the same properties using the magic `__get()` method on the Product:
+You can retrieve the same properties using the `__get()` method already available on the Product object:

 ```php
 $weight = $product->weight;
 $height = $product->height;
 ```

-On the client side, the product ID appears in a number of places.
-Which you might use depends on context.
+The product ID can appear in various places on the client side.
+The ID you use depends on context.
 Here are some places to look:

 - On an Add to Cart button
  </br>